top of page

 • 1 tsp coconut oil

-• 1/16th of a teaspoon of blue spirulina (for color - I used Blue Majik from e3 Live).
+• 1/4th of a teaspoon of pomegranate powder for pink color, or 1/8 tsp of blue spirulina (for Blue color - I used Blue Majik from e3 Live).
 Could also use dragonfruit (pitaya) powder for a vibrant pink, or green spirulina.
 All of these superfood powders are great added to smoothies, or stirred into yogurt, they also could be used to dye Easter eggs naturally!

 Directions:

-1. Put the nut nutter, almond flour, protein powder, and vanilla in a bowl, stir with a fork until combined and looks kind of like play dough.
-If it is too sticky, add more almond flour 1 Tablespoon at a time until it is less tacky.
+1. Put the nut butter, almond flour, protein powder, and vanilla in a bowl, stir with a fork until combined and looks kind of like play dough.
+If it is still sticky, add more almond flour 1 Tablespoon at a time until it is less tacky.
 Put in refrigerator for 10 mins while you melt the chocolate coating.

-2. Take out of refrigerator and form into egg shapes, or balls (if not for Easter)
+2. Take dough out of refrigerator and form into egg shapes.

 5. Take the eggs out of freezer, drop them into the chocolate, coat on all sides, and using a fork, take them out, let some of the chocolate drizzle off, and return to parchment sheet.